Speak to a local memory care advisor 24/7: (888) 595-9951 Sponsored Ad

 Overall, for individuals in Livingston and surrounding areas who need specialized care for Alzheimer's, dementia, or other cognitive conditions, memory care facilities offer the highest level of support, but at a corresponding price.

-Morningside Assisted Living, located at 850 City Limits St provides Alzheimer’s disease and dementia care service in Lancaster, Wisconsin and provides amenities such as faith-based services, 24/7 toileting assistance and on-site occupational and physical therapy services.
-Morningside Assisted Living contains a total of 26 memory and dementia care units for Grant county and nearby areas residents.
-Morningside Assisted Living is state-licensed to offer dementia and Alzheimer’s care in Lancaster, Wisconsin.
-Its license # 9738.
+Platteville Assisted Care, located at 1735 N Water St provides Alzheimer’s care service in Platteville, Wisconsin and provides amenities such as wandering prevention system, emergency system with constant monitoring and programs to promote brain health.
+Platteville Assisted Care has a total of 20 memory care units for Grant county and nearby areas residents.
+Platteville Assisted Care has a license to offer assisted living and memory care in Platteville, Wisconsin.
+Its license # 11593.

 When it comes to paying for memory care in Livingston, Wisconsin, many families face the challenge of understanding their options, including whether Medicare will cover the costs.
 Memory care refers to specialized care for individuals with Alzheimer’s disease, dementia, or other cognitive impairments.
 For families in Livingston, Wisconsin, understanding the role of Medicare, as well as other options, can help ease the financial burden of memory care.